marcelo-souzaf/python-docstring-highlighter/README.md

 ![Demo](https://raw.githubusercontent.com/rodolphebarbanneau/python-docstring-highlighter/main/assets/docstring.gif)

+> **Note**: The highlighting appearance in your editor may differ from this demo.
+Your personal color theme and the latest extension updates can affect the visual result.
+This demo is intended to showcase the general functionality rather than an exact representation.

 > **Technical Note**: The highlighting uses the VScode TextMate grammar injection feature, which means that it is compatible with any color theme and should not lead to performance issues (i.e. no custom scripts is executed).
 The extension uses a custom  grammar to match the docstring patterns and inject the appropriate scopes into the code editor.

-> **Technical Note**: TextMate grammar injection can only match one-ligne regular expressions consistently.
+> **Technical Note**: TextMate grammar injection can only match one-line regular expressions consistently.
 This means that the extension will not be able to match multi-line patterns in the docstring.
 This is a limitation of the TextMate grammar injection feature and cannot be worked around.

 ## Requirements